mwibrow/playwright-chromium-server/README.md

 ```

 This will build a container and expose port `8164`.
-Additonally a custom network called `server` will be se up.
+Additonally a custom network called `server` will be set up.
 If the port or network is already in use, edit the
 `docker-compose.yml` file.